 If you haven’t quite broken into the celebrity scene yet, there is still a lot of freelance work available in commercials, local news, special effects for parties, haunted houses, dinner theater, and more.

 A lot of freelancers have a creative edge.
 It’s part of what drives them to freelance instead of work for someone else.
-You may have heard that it’s difficult to make a living as an artist, but the truth is, there are thousands of freelance art jobs available.
+You may have heard that it’s difficult to make a living as an artist, but the truth is knowing how to sell art online isn’t difficult as there are thousands of freelance art jobs available.

 With some commitment, hard work, and the right tools, you’ll be turning your creative outlet into a money-making dream in no time at all.